nivesayee/recipe-genie/README.md

 ## Acknowledgements

+- Background image for the website was sourced from [Freepik](https://www.freepik.com) and created by [rorozoa](https://www.freepik.com/free-photo/forkful-steaming-spaghetti-with-shiny-noodles-hint-tomato-sauce_135009355.htm#fromView=search&page=1&position=23&uuid=b2d1a2e0-1b78-438d-bb24-7d040d437f83).
-Special thanks to Render for providing a platform for deploying web applications easily.
+- Special thanks to Render for providing a platform for deploying web applications easily.